Zero rates, resource misallocation, and shale oil

+This post has been a long time coming because it is very much in my wheelhouse and I haven’t connected the dots for you on this issue yet.
 The nexus of zero rates, resource misallocation, and risk on has favoured shale oil.
-But the drop in oil prices will call many of these projects into question precipitating a high yield energy funding crisis and a panic dash for the exits.
+But the drop in oil prices will call many of these projects into question precipitating a funding crisis and a panic dash for the exits.
 There will be carnage and the question will be whether this carnage causes contagion into other markets.

 Here’s the macro story as it concerns shale: